-There have many free and commercial LCA databases available, which are provided by different institutions.
+There are many free and commercial LCA databases available, which are provided by different institutions.
 You can see more information and access them through openLCA Nexus.

 In principle, each database in EcoSpold or ILCD format can be directly imported into openLCA.
 Tools like the openLCA format converter or the EcoSpoldAccess spreadsheet macro formerly provided by the ecoinvent centre can be used to create data in the appropriate formats.
 However, if you want to work with data from several databases, or with specific LCIA methods, more work is required to better align the different data sets.
 For this reason we also provide data management services, including data conversion.